kubescape/kubescape.io/docs/docs/operator/bill-of-behavior/quickstart.md

 !!! tip "Allowlisting obvious parts of attack for demo"
     For showcasing various features, we pretend the attacker uses binaries that the app was intended to use.
 A real java implementation would not use `psql`.

+!!! tip "NEW: Symlinks resolve and list the real binary"
+    Adjacent to our SBOB work, we also decided to resolve symlinked binaries to be able to detect more integrity-issue types in executables.

 ## 3. Make the attacker's exfil domain resolvable